deanebarker/api-html-resolver/README.md

 Well, ideally don't mark it as resolvable -- meaning don't return true from `config.isElementResolvable()` -- and it will be ignored.

 If for whatever reason, you need to make a single exception, return `element.outerHTML` from the controller.
 You'll essentially replace it with itself.

+### How is the performance?

+No idea, but it likely depends on what you do in the controllers.
+Maybe use a caching layer?

+(It wouldn't be hard to add crude caching, but the trick is always in the details.
+Cache subtleties can be really painful...)